jdhitsolutions/PSTypeExtensionTools/README.md

 11.0905365064094
 ```

-Once you know the type name you can add other type extensions.
+Once you know the type name, you can add other type extensions.

 ```powershell
 PS C:\> Add-PSTypeExtension -TypeName system.int32 -MemberType ScriptProperty -MemberName Squared -value { $this*$this}